 Step 5: Share a free link to your ebook cover or upgrade to export it in multiple formats

-With a paid plan, you can export your ebook design or just your ebook cover as a PNG, PNG HD (high resolution image), PDF, Interactive PDF file and more.
+With a paid plan, you can export your ebook designs or just your ebook cover as a PNG, PNG HD (high resolution image), PDF, Interactive PDF file and more.

 Ebook cover templates & examples